Jones Bros Begins Construction of Major Battery Storage Project in South Wales

 The project also involves repurposing existing infrastructure.
 A fly ash tunnel will be cleaned and used to house cables and electrical components.
 As part of an ecological enhancement plan aimed at creating a sustainable energy park, new fencing will be installed, and landscaping will be undertaken to attract wildlife such as otters and water voles.

 Rhys Roberts, Jones Bros contacts manager, highlighted the significance of the project.
 “It's a fantastic scheme to be a part of as the country's energy transition gathers speed.
-Helping turn a former coal-fired power station site into one that will play a significant role in supporting sources of is wonderful for as a company,” he said.
+Helping turn a former coal-fired power station site into one that will play a significant role in supporting sources of renewable energy is wonderful for us as a company,” he said.

-The project leverages existing infrastructure, including grid connections, industrial water supplies, and railway access, which will reduce road transportation by an estimated 230,000 miles.
+The project leverages existing infrastructure, including connections, industrial water supplies, and railway access, which will reduce road transportation by an estimated 230,000 miles.
 Roberts emphasized the firm's commitment to minimizing local impact by utilizing the railway for transporting aggregates and battery units.

-Jones Bros is also converting a pre-existing garage from the old power station into a welfare building, aiming for an excellent rating under the Building Research Establishment Environmental Assessment Method.
+Jones Bros is also converting a pre-existing garage from the old power station into a welfare building, aiming for an excellent rating under the Building Establishment Environmental Assessment Method.
 Roberts added, “We are currently achieving that as part of our activity, which is due to be completed towards the end of the year.”